-Apple loses appeal of U.K. ruling that Samsung Galaxy Tab design didn't infringe on iPadAlex Wagner - Deputy Managing Editor, News Desk
+Apple loses appeal of U.K. ruling that Samsung Galaxy Tab design didn't infringe on iPadAlex Wagner - Editorial Director of News and Content

 Earlier this year, a U.K. judge ruled that Samsung hadn't infringed upon the design of the iPad with its Galaxy Tabs because they're "not as cool" as the iPad, later saying that Apple must publish a notice on its website and in newspapers about the decision.
 Apple appealed that ruling, but today Reuters has revealed that the Cupertino firm has lost that appeal.
 The appeals court chose to uphold the ruling that Samsung's Galaxy Tabs did not infringe upon the iPad's design, a ruling that's valid throughout Europe.
 Samsung issued a statement in reaction to today's news, saying that it "continue[s] to believe that Apple was not the first to design a tablet with a rectangular shape and rounded corners."